5 Billboard Examples Tested Against Ego and Reality

 Billboard ads get praised when they look good up close or sound like a great idea in a meeting.
 This article uses the same analysis procedure on five real, publicly visible billboards to show what survives real-world viewing conditions and what does not.

-Example 1: AM Radio Billboard (Grade C)
+Example 1: WCCO AM Radio Billboard (Grade C)

 Grade + Scores + Fixes